Late discovery

 The hanging valley of Ventisquero Colgante has been shaped by ice.
 As the climate became warmer, this 50,000 years old glacier retreated and a cliff wall of incredible proportions opened.

-The number and location of falls changes according to the weather conditions and the position of glacier.
+The number and location of falls change according to the weather conditions and the position of glaciers.
 Sometimes there is seen one lower fall, sometimes two mighty streams – one taller and a lower one.
 There are times when only the taller waterfall flows.
 There are several more, even taller seasonal falls nearby.

 Additional effect is created by the frequent crash of ice.
-The quake of the soil is felt some kilometres far.
+The quake of the soil is felt some kilometers far.

 Ventisquero Colgante Falls are flowing throughout the year.
 In summer the sight becomes more impressive – there is more water and less ice at the base of falls.